WANGAR1/Bank-of-Flatiron/README.md

 # Bank-of-Flatiron

+Bank of Flatiron is a website that deals with transactions; adding transactions and displaying recent transactions.

-#The Bank of Flatiron website does 3 things:
+# The Bank of Flatiron website does 3 things:

 1.Searches your Recent Transactions.

 2.Adds new transacctions.

 3.Displays your Transactions in a table.

 # In order to access the project,

+1. Clone this repository.

+2. Open in vscode
 ## Available Scripts

-In the project directory, you can run:
+3. In the project directory, open my-react-app, you can run:

 ### `npm install`